ks379294/cse15l-lab-reports/lab3.md

 ../technical/government/About_LSC/State_Planning_Special_Report.txt
 ../technical/government/Post_Rate_Comm/ReportToCongress2002WEB.txt
 ```
+Write a sentence or two about what it’s doing and why it’s useful: This command is looking for all files with similar names to the input `"*report*txt"`, and it looks at all the files in the given directory `../technical/government`.
+It's useful if I know a word or two in the file name, but I don't know which folder it is in or the full name.

 Example 2: Using the `-iname` command to find files with similar names, code block that shows the command and its output: